What is pension unlocking?

 What difference will it make to my retirement income?

-We calculated the pension income received by a man using a £200,000 pension fund to buy an annuity at 55 in the year 2000.
+We calculated the pension income received by a man using a £200,000 pension fund to buy an annuity at 55.

-We compared this with what would have happened if he had left his pension fund invested, buying an annuity at 65 in 2010 instead.
+We compared this with what would have happened if he had left his pension fund invested, buying an annuity at 65 in 2010.

 Even with the stock market upheavals of recent years, the dramatic fall in annuity rates and without making any extra contributions, the initial pension received by the man at 65 is around double what he would have received at 55.